guiyom-e/cdk-scheduler/README.md

 > A CDK construct to schedule events precisely ⏱

-This construct enables you to trigger an event at a given time on a serverless architecture.
+This construct enables to trigger an event at a given time on a serverless architecture.

 You should use cdk-scheduler if you need to trigger an event at a precise time (down to the second) on your AWS application.